-If you choose to vote by mail, complete, sign and date the proxy card included with a paper copy of this proxy statement, and return it to the Company's Secretary.
+If you choose to vote by mail, complete, sign and date the proxy card included with a paper copy of this proxy statement, and return it to the attention of the Company's Secretary at the Company's offices, at 801 W. Adams Street, Sixth Floor, Chicago, IL 60607.
 Please allow sufficient time before the date of the Annual Meeting for mailing if you decide to vote by mail.